He loved his parents, The Queen and Superman

-Those who said the answer is 1 are apparently dumb; smart people (it claimed) are supposed to say 61.
+Those who say the answer is 1 are apparently dumb.
+Smart people (it claimed) are supposed to say 61.

 This is the latest in a long-running saga of maths questions on social media about the order in which you do calculations, known (depending on where you grew up) as BODMAS, BIDMAS, BEDMAS, PEDMAS or PEMDAS.
 It probably has other names too.